You must have Cookies enabled to fully experience and utilize AA.com

 You’ll also need to provide feeding and watering instructions for a 24-hour period.
 Unless specified by a vet, you cannot leave instructions saying “no food or water.”

-According to the American Veterinary Medical Association, due to respiratory and cardiovascular problems cause by altitude pressures, in most cases, you shouldn’t give your pet any sedatives or tranquilizers before flying.
+According to the American Veterinary Medical Association, due to respiratory and cardiovascular problems caused by altitude pressures, in most cases, you shouldn’t give your pet any sedatives or tranquilizers before flying.

 If your pet is sedated, at check-in, you’ll need to give one of our agents the name of the medication, the amount and date and time the animal took it.